 Learn 9+ Useful Korean Motivational Phrases

-Korean Motivational Phrases
+Korean Motivational Phrases _ Notepad with some sunflowers

-Korean Motivational Phrases
+What are Korean Motivational Phrases?

-It is important to know the Korean motivational phrases as a learner of the Korean language.
+So, it’s important to know the Korean motivational phrases as a learner of the Korean language.
 This can help you craft your ideas in a better way.
 English translations are not always essentially helpful and thus you should know what might be the right thing to say at every moment.
 You can also get insight into the Korean culture by looking into the popular Korean quotes and words etc.

 There are countless English phrases to use when you want to tell someone to get set ready, go.
 But is there something in Korean, that you would say to someone when they are about to start something?

 Yes, there is.
-The Korean people use the word 파이팅!
-(Paiting!) when they want to encourage someone.
+The Korean people use the word ‘Paiting!(파이팅!)’ when they want to encourage someone.
 This word has been derived from the English word, fighting.
 Now, you must be wondering if this word is exclusive to the fight only.
 Like a certain word that the players tell each other before wrestling.

 The answer is no!
 Even though the name sounds aggressive, it’s just energetic.
 The word fighting represents the valor and zeal that people have before doing something.
 It is one of the Korean slang words that Korean simply love.